About

 CONTACT

-AWARDS
+Grants & AWARDS

-I have received generous support from the National Humanities Center, the National Endowment for the Humanities (NEH), the Bodleian Library at Oxford University, the British Academy, the Andrew W. Mellon Foundation, the Bibliographical Society of America, the Huntington Library, the Warburg Institute, CASVA at the National Gallery of Art, the Whiting Foundation, the Medieval Academy of America, the Association for Manuscripts and Archives in Research Collections, the Paul Mellon Centre for Studies in British Art, and the American Trust for the British Library, among others.
+I have received generous support from the Samuel H. Kress Foundation, the National Humanities Center, the National Endowment for the Humanities (NEH), the Bodleian Library at Oxford University, the British Academy, the Andrew W. Mellon Foundation, the Bibliographical Society of America, the Huntington Library, the Warburg Institute, CASVA at the National Gallery of Art, the Whiting Foundation, the Medieval Academy of America, the Association for Manuscripts and Archives in Research Collections, the Paul Mellon Centre for Studies in British Art, and the American Trust for the British Library, among others.

 In 2019 I was awarded the Medieval Academy of America’s CARA Award for Excellence in Teaching as well as a College Outstanding Teaching Award from UMass Amherst.